riyaanjain/VinylRecordFlipper_PCB/README.md

 I love vinyl records.

-But I'm lazy so I don't love the repeated getting up and down required to continue playback of music every 20 minutes or so.
-I love my record collection, but I just wish that, after I put the record on, it would play the entire album.
+But each side of a 12 inch LP can only store about 20 minutes of music, and I don't necessarily love having to get up to flip the record often.
+I just wish that, after I put the record on, it would play the entire album.

 So, we took matters into our own hands and built an **automatic vinyl record flipper**.